-Strategy Task and timeline Responsibility

-Ensure that design Ensure that the Manager Facilities

-specifications for new DAIP checklist is and Environment

-and upgraded exhibits, completed prior to Corporate

-facilities and premises approving designs.
-Executive

-meet physical access - 2017 to 2022.

-requirements and Corporate

-improve the experience Executive to

-for people with ensure that DAIP

-disability, where requirements have

-Strategy Task and timeline Responsibility

-practicable. been considered

-prior to approving

-upgrades or

-designs. - 2017 to

-2022.

-Inform all agents

-and contractors of

-new DAIP -

-December 2017.

-Ensure that Capital Ensure that the Manager Facilities

-works and DAIP checklist is and Environment

-procurement practices completed prior to Corporate

-Strategy Task and timeline Responsibility

-are aligned with DAIP approving Executive

-principles, where designs 2017 to

-practicable, including 2022

-contractors.
-Corporate

-Executive to

-ensure that DAIP

-requirements have

-been considered

-prior to approving

-upgrades or

-designs. - 2017 to

-2022

-Strategy Task and timeline Responsibility

-Ensure that the Zoo Review and update Visitor Services Manager

-continues to actively internal policies

-support federal and and information as

-state initiatives to necessary. -

-improve access (i.e. Annually in June

-ACROD program and Update information

-Companion Card). on third party

-websites annually

-Annually in June

-Include all relevant

-actions on Perth

-Zoo's annual report

-Strategy Task and timeline Responsibility

-and on annual

-report to DSC

-Annually in May
+Strategy Task and timeline Responsibility Ensure that design specifications for new and upgraded exhibits, facilities and premises meet physical access requirements and improve the experience for people with disability, where practicable.
+Ensure that the DAIP checklist is completed prior to approving designs 2017 to 2022.
+Corporate Executive to ensure that DAIP requirements have been considered prior to approving upgrades or designs 2017 to 2022.
+Inform all agents and Manager Facilities and Environment Corporate Executive contractors of new DAIP - December 2017.
+Ensure that Capital works and procurement practices are aligned with DAIP principles, where practicable, including contractors.
+Ensure that the DAIP checklist is completed prior to approving designs 2017 to 2022 Corporate Executive to ensure that DAIP requirements have been considered prior to approving upgrades or designs. - 2017 to 2022 Manager Facilities and Environment Corporate Executive

+Strategy Task and timeline Responsibility Ensure that the Zoo continues to actively support federal and state initiatives to improve access (i.e. ACROD program and Companion Card).
+Review and update internal policies and information as necessary. - Annually in June Update information on third party websites annually Annually in June Visitor Services Manager Include all relevant actions on Perth Zoo's annual report and on annual report to DSC Annually in May

-People with disability receive information from Perth Zoo in a format that will enable them to access the information as readily as other people.
+Outcome 3 People with disability receive information from Perth Zoo in a format that will enable them to access the information as readily as other people.